makeabilitylab/physcomp/advancedio/haptic-notes.md

 Also follow-up work with Revel: Programming the Sense of Touch: https://youtu.be/L7DGq8SddEQ.
 Olivier Bau, Ivan Poupyrev, Mathieu Le Goc, Laureline Galliot, and Matthew Glisson.
 2013.
 Revel: programming the sense of touch.
 In CHI '13 Extended Abstracts on Human Factors in Computing Systems (CHI EA '13).
 Association for Computing Machinery, New York, NY, USA, 2785–2786.
 DOI:https://doi.org/10.1145/2468356.2479511

+#### Some other haptic papers

+Artem Dementyev, Alex Olwal, and Richard F. Lyon.
+2020.
+Haptics with Input: Back-EMF in Linear Resonant Actuators to Enable Touch, Pressure and Environmental Awareness.
+In Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology (UIST '20).
+Association for Computing Machinery, New York, NY, USA, 420–429.
+DOI:https://doi.org/10.1145/3379337.3415823 <-- Blog post for that paper: https://ai.googleblog.com/2020/11/haptics-with-input-using-linear.html

 ### Non-contact haptics